 Save Water, Save Money and Survive the Drought

-The Western United States has been plagued by drought in recent years, and this summer has been no exception.
+The Western United States has been plagued by drought in recent years.
 With these extremely dry conditions and water shortages, thousands of homeowners have been forced to face tough sacrifices and premium pricing for their water use.
 Many have adapted to this "new normal" by changing their behavior and modifying their household plumbing to help them make the most of every drop.
 But these solutions aren't just for those in drought-stricken regions; anyone interesting in conserving water and saving money can put them into practice.

 - Make a conscious effort to turn off the faucet while brushing your teeth, shaving and between washing dishes.

 - Try to limit the length of your showers, and place a bucket in the tub to catch excess water that can be used to flush the toilet or water plants.

 - Automatic dishwashers generally use less water than hand-washing — if you have one, use it!